 Cleric Class Features

-Proficiencies: Heavy armor and shields give the Cleric impressive AC, simple weapons offer plenty of offensive options, and most Clerics get martial weapon proficiency with their deity’s favored weapon.
+: Medium armor and shields give the Cleric decent AC, simple weapons offer plenty of offensive options, and most Clerics get martial weapon proficiency with their deity’s favored weapon.

 As a full caster, the Cleric’s Wisdom is essential above all else.

 : Useful if you plan to be in melee combat, but even then you can use Guided Hand to use Wisdom for attack rolls, so you probably don’t need more than 13 Strength to get access to Power Attack.